Instructions for Authors

 Is the review worth the journal space?

 Succinct and focussed reviews are always of more interest.
-Questions that are topical, novel or controversial that will attract readers and researchers to the journal will be more likely to be accepted.
+Questions that are topical, novel or controversial that will attract readers and researchers to the journal are more likely to be accepted.

 Do the authors have broad knowledge in the topic area?

 We are looking for experts to synthesise the literature and to comment on the outcomes of the review in a meaningful and clinically relevant way.
-The conclusion that "more research is needed" does not add value for readers - it is uninformative.
+The conclusion that "more research is needed" is uninformative.

 So, after you consider these questions, please send in your SRs.
 We are open to amendments to these guidelines - contact us with your suggestions (remember we have a Systematic Review Prize for the best SR every half year).

 How to easily create multiple choice questions: